keul/keul.it/content/blog/managing-multiple-react-app-single-page/index.md

 ---
 title: Managing multiple independent ReactJS apps on a single page
 date: "2019-06-15T17:10:35+0200"
 description: Having multiple ReactJS applications bundled by Webpack on a single page is not so straightforward.
-In this article I'd like to inspect some issues I faced, how I solved them and how I should have fixed them instead.
+In this article I'd like to inspect some issues I faced, how I solved them (and how I should have fixed them instead)
 ---

 A complex React application I worked on, a set of widgets presented together, is composed by a single React app (let's call it **Widgets App**).